 Critical Thinking Explained.
 How to Think Critically.
 Critical_thinking_handout_fall_02.pdf.
 Defining Critical Thinking.
 It entails the examination of those structures or elements of thought implicit in all reasoning: purpose, problem, or question-at-issue; assumptions; concepts; empirical grounding; reasoning leading to conclusions; implications and consequences; objections from alternative viewpoints; and frame of reference.

 With 6.3 million hits resulting from a Google search -- six times "Bloom's Taxonomy" -- its importance is undeniable.
 Worldwide, critical thinking (CT) is integrated into finger-painting lessons, units on Swiss immigrants, discussions of Cinderella, and the Common Core State Standards.
-In short, critical thinking is more beloved than Egyptian cotton.
 Inclusion in the 21st-century classroom: Differentiating with technology - Reaching every learner: Differentiating instruction in theory and practice.
 In this video, students in a gifted classroom use the multi-user learning environment Quest Atlantis to explore issues related to the creation of a game reserve in Tanzania.

 Built on the theme, “Learning: Our Story.
 WayFind Teacher Assessment for Effective 21st Century Teachers.
 Valid Data, Rigorously Tested WayFind has gone through a rigorous beta testing, and third-party psychometric review to ensure the data is accurate, meaningful, and reliable.